Project-Books/book-project/STYLEGUIDE.md

 Method names should usually be verb or verb phrases.
 For example, `processTransaction` or `findId`.

-Underscores are allowed in JUnit tes tmethods to separate logical components.
+Underscores are allowed in JUnit test methods to separate logical components.
 One popular pattern is `<methodUnderTest>_<state>`; for example, `pop_emptyStack`.
 The most important thing is that the test method name clearly summarises what is being tested.

 ### Constant names

-Constnats are written in CONSTANT_CASE.
+Constants are written in CONSTANT_CASE.
 It is written in uppercase letters with each word separated by an underscore.

 ### Non-constant field names